rontarrant/gtkDcoding/docs/_posts/2019-08-30-0066-toolbar-basics.md

 } // class AppBox
 ```

-Although, you’ll want to give the `Box` an `Orientation.VERTICA`L… unless you’re going for a unique layout, that is.
+Although, you’ll want to give the `Box` an `Orientation.VERTICAL`… unless you’re going for a unique layout, that is.

-##Conclusion
+## Conclusion

 And those are the mysteries of the `Toolbar`.

 Later on, we’ll look at how to hook up `ToolButton`s to the singleton `AccelGroup` we built for a `Menu` system so we have a `ToolButton`, `MenuItem` and accelerator key all calling a single callback.

+But next time, we'll look at the `Expander`.

 <div class="blog-nav">
 	<div style="float: left;">